 It's up to all of us.
 The costs are too great to ignore.

 Asheville loses more trees every day due to growth and development.
 In fact, it's estimated that Asheville has lost close to 10% of its tree canopy in the past 10 years.
-For every removal job over $100, we'll plant a tree.
-Entrust your trees to us, and a percentage of our profit will help replace this precious resource.
+For every job over $100 completed by our network of landscaping professionals, we'll plant a tree.
+Entrust your trees to our network of caring professionals, and a percentage of our profit will help replace this precious resource.
 One tree at a time...

-Send a note or give us a call to schedule a free "Save My Trees!"
+Send a note or give us a call to schedule your "Save My Trees!"
 Consultation.
 We're here for you...and the trees.